To the Members of

-To the Members of Shree Steels Wire Ropes Ltd.
+Shree Steels Wire Ropes Ltd.

-In our opinion and to the best of ourinformation and according to the explanationsgiven to us the aforesaid financial statements give the information required by the Actin the manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India of the state of affairs of the Company as at 31stMarch 2017 and its profit/loss and its cash flows for the year ended on that date.
+We have Audited the accompanying standalone Ind AS Financial Statements of ShreeSteel Wires Ropes Limited ('the Company') which comprise the Balance Sheet as at 31March 2020 the Statement of Profit and Loss (including Other Comprehensive Income) theStatement of Changes in Equity and the Statement of Cash Flows for the year ended andnotes to the Financial Statements including a summary of the significant accountingpolicies and other explanatory information.
+In our opinion and to the best of ourinformation and according to the explanations given to us the aforesaid StandaloneFinancial Statements give the information required by the Companies Act 2013 ('the Act')in the manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India of the state of affairs of the Company as at 31March 2020 its profit and other comprehensive income changes in equity and its cashflows for the Year ended on that date.

 Emphasis of Matter